 James Ryan says, ‘Over many years I have refined the design of our wooden chairs to arrive at a back-shape which for most people offers comfortable support.
 The double curvature of the back bar arrangement supports the sitter.
 Comfort is key with this rocking chair.
 It is designed for tranquil repose.
 The sculpted arms of the rocker are inviting to the touch.
 With its graceful curves and precision joinery the chair is made for relaxation.’

 Paulo de Vasconcelos made the chair.
 The Barnsley Workshop stamp, date, maker’s mark and edition number can be found on the inside edge of one of the rockers.
-This rocking chair is the second of a limited edition of eight.
+This rocking chair is the second in a limited edition of eight.